dermaself/new-skincare-advisor-web/frontend/README.md

-# DermaSelf Frontend - Next.js Skin Analysis App
+# Dermaself Frontend - Next.js Skin Analysis App

 A modern, responsive Next.js application for AI-powered skin analysis that can be embedded in Shopify storefronts.